tramak/mathlive/README.md

     <img width="479" alt="Screenshot" src="assets/screenshots/mathlive-demo.png">
 </p>

-## MathLive: A Web Component for Math Input
+## MathLive: A Web Component for Math Input test

 - [x] A Web Component easy to integrate in your project, regardless of the framework you use (or even if you use no framework)
 - [x] Beautiful, TeX-quality typesetting
 - [x] Easy to use interface for formula editing
 - [x] Designed for mobile devices with an extensive set of virtual keyboards
 - [x] Accessility support: screen reader compatible, and includes custom math-to-speech support
 - [x] Outputs **LaTeX**, **MathML** and **MathJSON** (Abstract Syntax Tree)
 - [x] And it is easy to customize to your needs!

 [![Maintenance](https://img.shields.io/maintenance/yes/2020.svg)]()
 [![GitHub license](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://raw.githubusercontent.com/arnog/mathlive/master/LICENSE.txt)